NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 <br/>

 But, at the end of the day, I'm pretty sure you could do `1 + 1` in all of them.
 Or, better yet, write a multi-user concurrent transaction handling system.
-Then, why are people chasing new languages (like **Rust**) and talk about how JavaScript is "the next best thing since sliced bread"?
+Then, why are people chasing new languages (like **Rust**) and talking about how JavaScript is "the next best thing since sliced bread"?

 But on a serious note, the real advantage of learning new languages isn't just to solve these real-world problems, but to gain a different perspective to think, a different understanding of the moving parts involved, and finally, an innate appreciation towards the problems themselves.
 "Everything you write will eventually turn to 0s and 1s"; that's true, but the way you express it will not just run on your computers, but also on the minds of the people who see it.

 I set out on a journey, an adventure: [The Adventure of Code](https://adventofcode.com/).
 But I didn't want it to be like all the general coding challenges out there.
-So, to spice things up, I planned on using different languages per problem, and to top that I set a self imposed condition that I will only use the languages that I don't already know!
+So, to spice things up, I planned on using different languages per problem, and to top that I set a self-imposed condition that I will only use the languages that I don't already know!

 <br/>